Whether or not you can get your earnest money back is one of the questions realtors face most often.

 What is Earnest Money?

 Earnest money is essentially a deposit that you, as a purchaser, put down to safeguard the buying of your new home.
 This money deters buyers from backing out of the sale for no good reason.
-There are certain times, however, that you can definitely get your earnest money back if you back out of the sale.
-If your financing has fallen through, meaning there is no lender who will lend you the money for the home, you can claim your earnest money back.
+There are certain times, however, that you can definitely get your this money back if you back out of the sale.
+If your financing has fallen through, meaning there is no lender who will lend you the money for the home, you can claim your money back.
 Another scenario would be if the home was appraised for less than you had expected.
 In this case, you would have to have an appraisal contingency beforehand.

 So… What Happens With It?